Not only do we not know God except through Jesus Christ; We do not even know ourselves except through Jesus Christ. - Blaise Pascal

 When we talk about the essential beliefs of Christianity, we're referring to the basic elements that make up and characterize our faith.
 These essential beliefs make up our faith and also show what separates Christianity from other beliefs.
 Let's survey these doctrines.

 What does a person need to believe in order to rightly be called a Christian?

 First, we believe in the authority of Scripture, which is another way of saying that the Bible is God's inspired, infallible, and inerrant Word.
 It's the ultimate source for knowledge about God, as well as the definitive guide for our daily lives.

-Next we affirm the existence of a triune God or one God in three distinct persons - the Father, the Son, and the Holy Spirit.
+Second, we affirm the existence of a triune God or one God in three distinct persons - the Father, the Son, and the Holy Spirit.
 This God is self-existent, eternal, unchanging, omnipotent, omnipresent, holy, righteous, and loving.
 God created the universe from nothing and He rules sovereign over His creation, including both human and angelic beings.

-By God's grace, Jesus Christ - Who is fully God and fully man - was sent to save us from our bondage to sin.
+Fourth, By God's grace, Jesus Christ - Who is fully God and fully man - was sent to save us from our bondage to sin.
 We believe that Christ was born of a virgin, died for our sins, physically rose from the dead, and will one day return to judge the world and deliver His people.
 Faith in Christ alone (not faith + works) is the only means by which an individual can escape eternal damnation and judgment.